srinivasanrk1/Assesment/README.md

 # Assesment

-In unit test project, Added initial data to local Db by reading JSON object, Created Mock Json for products https://www.mockaroo.com/.

 Added local DB, Named InventoryDB, If unable to attach DB to local sql DB,

 Just create add new database in SQL server explorer name InventoryDB, and execute create table script.sql

+In unit test project, Added initial data to local Db by reading JSON object, Created Mock Json for products using https://www.mockaroo.com/.

 Added swagger for API